Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/ui-c8y-1021-24-1-allow-device-type-dashboards-to-work-for-device-types-containing-a.md

 ticket: MTM-61863
 version: 1021.24.1
 ---
-allow device type dashboards to work for device types containing a dot (#7774)
+Previously, device type dashboards did not work properly for devices that contained a dot (".") in their type.
+This has now been fixed.